New Coefficients For Hopf Cyclic Cohomology: Introduction

 \section{Introduction}

 Coefficients for Hopf cyclic cohomology was first introduced in \cite{HaKhRaSo1} under the name of stable anti Yetter-Drinfeld (SAYD) modules for all four quantum symmetries i.e., (co)module (co)algebras.
-These coefficients are generalized in \cite{hkr} for module algebras and module coalgebras.
-In the aforementioned reference a suitable class of coefficients for Hopf cyclic cohomology is introduced and is shown to be much larger than the category of SAYD modules.
-More precisely, it was shown that there are at least three noticeable categories of such coefficients by wich the Hopf cyclic cohomology of module algebras and module coalgebras make sense.
-This new class of coefficients are indispensable as there are Hopf algebras which lack a large class of SAYD modules such as Connes-Moscovici Hopf algebra \cite{rs1}.
+These coefficients are generalized in different ways; first for bialgebra cyclic homology in \cite{atabey}, for Hopf algebras in \cite{staic}, in terms of contramodules in \cite{br}, for Hopf algebroids in \cite{bs2}, with categorical approach in \cite{bs1} and finally for module algebras and module coalgebras in \cite{hkr}.
+In the last reference a suitable class of coefficients for Hopf cyclic cohomology is introduced and is shown to be much larger than the category of SAYD modules.
+More precisely, it was shown that there are at least three noticeable categories of such coefficients by which the Hopf cyclic cohomology of module algebras and module coalgebras make sense.
+This new class of coefficients are indispensable as there are Hopf algebras, such as Connes-Moscovici Hopf algebra which lack a large class of SAYD modules.
 In fact the new coefficients, on the contrary to the old ones, depend on both Hopf algebra and (co)algebra in question.
 By introducing several examples it is also shown that these extensions of coefficients are proper.

 In this paper we complete \cite{hkr} by introducing the new categories of coefficients for Hopf cyclic cohomology with respect to other two symmetries of comodule algebras and comodule coalgebras which were remained open in \cite{hkr}.
 One notes that Hopf cyclic cohomology of module coalgebras generalizes the Connes-Moscovici Hopf cyclic cohomology defined in \cite{ConMos:HopfCyc}.
 The Hopf cyclic cohomology of module algebras generalizes the cyclic cohomology of algebras and twisted cyclic cohomology.
 In the case of comodule algebras one obtains the suitable coefficients for dual of Connes-Moscovici Hopf cyclic cohomology defined in \cite{bm1}.
-At the end we show that the components of Hopf cyclic cohomology such as cup products work well with these new coefficients.\\
+At the end we show that the components of Hopf cyclic cohomology such as cup products \cite{atabey2}, \cite{bm2} work well with these new coefficients.\\